 After the implementation work, I used IBM Bob for a structured architecture review.
 This was interesting because the review was not just another code-generation step.
 It was a post-implementation quality gate.

-The final architecture review was performed with IBM Bob in reviewer mode on 20 June 2026.
+The final architecture review was performed with IBM Bob in the custom reviewer mode on 20 June 2026.
 It covered the full codebase and applied seven architecture dimensions:

 - business alignment